July 5, 2024

 Burdened Labor Costs

-These costs include the “all-in” costs of employing a worker beyond their wage.
-Calculating this category of costs will mainly consist of adding up all mandatory costs included as well as common benefits for construction workers employees offer.
+Burdened labor costs include the mandatory expenses you’ll pay for each employee beyond their hourly wage.
+Calculating this category of costs will mainly consist of adding up all mandatory costs included, as well as common benefits for construction workers that employees offer.

 Common components of payroll burden include: